© Adobe Stock

 Nils Behrens is the host of the health podcast HEALTHWISE and Strategic Brand Partner of Sunday Natural.
 Previously, he was the face of the Lanserhof Group as Chief Marketing Officer for over 12 years.

 The result is as simple as it is unromantic: Monolingual people had a significantly higher risk of accelerated aging.
-Those who spoke at least one additional language did better.
-And with every additional language, the effect increased.
+Those who spoke at least one additional language fared better.
+And with each additional language, the effect increased.

-Bilingual, trilingual, polyglot – the biological age reacted in a dose-dependent manner.
-Particularly interesting: While the protection from just one foreign language decreased in older age, the effect remained stable with two or more languages.
-So the brain doesn't seem to be working for minimum wage, but rather for a performance bonus.
+Bilingual, trilingual, polyglot – biological age responded dose-dependently.
+Particularly interesting: while the protection from just one foreign language decreased in older age, the effect remained stable with two or more languages.
+The brain seems to work not on minimum wage, but with performance bonuses.

-Multilingualism is not a nice hobby.
-It's a neurobiological fitness program.
-Each language demands constant switching, inhibiting, retrieving, contextualizing.
-The brain trains executive functions, attention, and cognitive flexibility – exactly the abilities that erode first in old age.
+Multilingualism is not just a nice hobby.
+It is a neurobiological fitness program.
+Each language requires constant switching, inhibiting, retrieving, contextualizing.
+The brain trains executive functions, attention, and cognitive flexibility – exactly those abilities that erode first with age.

 The study also showed that multilingualism is not a panacea.
-In certain contexts, the effect fizzled out.
-For example, in people who learned languages out of compulsion – in the context of migration under stress.
+In certain contexts, the effect dissipated.
+For example, among people who learned languages out of compulsion – in the context of stressful migration.
 Or in societies with low gender equality.

-Of course: The study does not prove causation.
-It shows correlations.
-But it does this with a database and methodology that surpasses many previous works.
+Of course: The study does not prove causality.
+It shows connections.
+But it does so with a data basis and methodology that surpasses many previous works.
 No mini-sample.
 No focus only on those already ill.
-Rather, a realistic view of healthy, aging people.
+But a realistic view of healthy, aging people.

-For longevity practice, this means: We don't have to wait for the perfect intervention study to draw smart conclusions.
+For the longevity practice, this means: We do not have to wait for the perfect intervention study to draw smart conclusions.
 If a behavior is repeatedly associated with better aging, has low risks, and is fun on the side – why should we ignore it?

-You don't have to become a polyglot.
+You don't have to become polyglot.
 But you could start.
 Learn a new language.
 Or reactivate an old one.
-Not with the claim to perfection, but for the stimulus.
+Not with the claim to perfection, but to stimulation.

 Longevity is not a sprint.
 It's a walk.
 And sometimes it doesn't lead to the gym, but to a Spanish café.
-At least linguistically.
+Linguistically at least.

 When we talk about healthy aging, we think of muscles, heart, metabolism.
 Rightly so.
 But the brain does not age in the shadows.
 It responds to use.
 To challenge.
 To diversity.